 On this page Skip this page navigation

-As air dispersion models are constantly evolving as new science become available, MECP developed an implementation plan for model version updates to ensure we continue to use the best available science, and to provide clarity and consistency to the regulated community and stakeholders.
+As air dispersion models are constantly evolving as new science becomes available, MECP developed an implementation plan for model version updates to ensure we continue to use the best available science, and to provide clarity and consistency to the regulated community and stakeholders.
 This implementation plan was developed with input from stakeholders.
 Key elements of the plan include the following:

 - Monitoring and assessing regulatory model update developments on an ongoing basis and discussing with stakeholders, as required.

-- Notifying stakeholders, every year, six months in advance of formally adopting updated versions of the models.
-This will give facilities time to that determine if they will be affected by model updates and if so, to contact their local district office for assistance in developing a path forward, as needed.
+- Notifying stakeholders, every year, approximately six months in advance of formally adopting updated versions of the models.
+This will give facilities time to determine if they will be affected by model updates and if so, to contact their local district office for assistance in developing a path forward, as needed.

-- Posting an Information Notice on the Environmental Registry six months following pre-notification to formally adopt the updated model versions.
+- Posting an Information Notice on the Environmental Registry approximately six months following pre-notification to formally adopt the updated model versions.
 We will adopt updated model versions annually as necessary.